hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 #### Weapons and armor

-Each warrior you recruit can be armed with up to two close combat weapons (in addition to his free dagger), up to two different missile weapons and any armor chosen from the appropriate list.
+Each warrior you recruit can be armed with up to two close combat weapons (or one two-handed weapon), a single missile weapon, and any armor chosen from the appropriate list.
 For these purposes, a brace of pistols counts as a single missile weapon.
 Warriors may be restricted in regard to which types of weapons they can use.
 The